 - See if we can win the argument by convincing our opponent or an audience to side with our contrarian point of view.

 I know.
-Even though we’ve acclimatised to the other side’s perspective, this might still be a bit painful.
+Even though we’ve become more familiar with the other side’s perspective, this might still be a bit painful.
 Step three of the challenge can work as a mind hack against motivated reasoning, though.
-Motivated reasoning describes our tendency to justify the position that suits our emotional desire – even when it goes against the evidence.
-In debating on behalf of our opponent, we have skin in the game.
-If our own success suddenly depends on winning a debate arguing against our original position, we might just be more motivated to do a good job.
+Motivated reasoning is the tendency to form opinions based on a feeling rather than evidence.
+But when debating on behalf of our opponent, we suddenly have a different skin in the game.
+Personal success now means winning a debate arguing against our original position.

-Congratulations, our steelmanning challenge has come full circle.
-Not only do we have the deepest understanding of our opposition possible.
+Disagreement with our personal beliefs is now legitimised.
+Our steelmanning challenge has come full circle.
+Not only do we have the deepest possible understanding of our opposition.
 We were also subjected to our original arguments again.
-Now we may switch sides one last time to try and take the steel man of our own creation down with everything we have.
+Now we may switch sides one last time to try and take the steel man argument of our own creation down with everything we have.
 If we can’t, perhaps it’s time to change our opinion after all.

 I get it.
 Who has the time?
 The whole challenge is not very practical in an everyday situation.
-I think it’s best suited for emotional high-stakes topics.
-When you’re in the business of getting it right.
-As an educator, I used to teach competitive debating.
+Unless your actively trying to improve your argumentation skills, for example.
+As a teacher, I used to teach competitive debating.
 Students debated so-called motions and were usually assigned proposition and opposition on a topic.
 That happened randomly, so a student who happened to be in favour of freedom of speech could easily end up arguing against it and vice versa.

 That’s a tough spot to be in.
 “What’s the point of arguing against my own opinions and believes?” was one of the most common questions I got from students.
 Well, it really comes down to the question of how we form our opinions in the first place.
 How sure are we that we’re 100% correct?
 It’s certainly easier to defeat a straw man.
 Easier on the ego, less effort and time-saving.
 But it doesn’t get us closer to the truth.
 According to Mill’s Trident, quite the opposite is true.

-Defeating your own, proper steel man argument is a challenge.
+Defeating your own proper steel man argument is a challenge.
 But there’s a pleasure and meaning in sharpening our own position by having it questioned in the best way possible.
-We can be a bit more confident that we possess the fullest portion of the truth possible.
-And that’s a much better long-term strategy.
+We can be a bit more confident that we are as close to the actual truth as possible.